ampawd/opengl-demo/README.md

 1. clone (or download) the repo
 2. cd into the repo
-3. firstly type `make clean` (because the build directory already contains built files)
+3. `mkdir build && cd build`
-4. Simply type `make` and executable will reside in a build directory
+3. type `make` and executable will reside in a build directory
-5. make sure `models` and `shaders` directories are placed within the same directory with executable (copy and paste them from root project directory other wise it won't run)
+4. make sure `models` and `shaders` directories are placed within the same directory with executable (copy and paste them from root project directory other wise it won't run)
-6. enjoy
+5. enjoy